the-drunk-coder/megra.rs/README.md

 Now that you should have things up and running, it's time to learn how to use this language, right ?
 Here's where you can start!

+The english documentation can be found in the main repository: https://github.com/the-drunk-coder/megra.rs/tree/main/documentation/en

 ### Tutorial

-The `documentation` folder contains a file called `en/tutorial/megra_basic_tutorial.megra3`.
+The folder contains a file called `tutorial/megra_basic_tutorial.megra3`.
 You can put that in your sketchbook folder (see above) and directly follow the tutorial.
 There might be more files in there that you can follow later.

 ### Examples

-There's also a folder called `documentation/en/examples/`, a growing selection of interesting examples.
+There's also a folder called `examples/`, a growing selection of interesting examples.

 ### Reference Documentation

-The documentation folder contains two markdown files, called `documentation/en/Function_List.md` which is an ongoing project to document all the functions that Mégra currently provides.
+The documentation folder contains two markdown files, called `Function_List.md` which is an ongoing project to document all the functions that Mégra currently provides.
 There should also be an example to play around with for each function.

-Regarding the sound events, there's a file called `documentation/en/Sound_Events_and_Parameters.md` which should cover all the currently available sound events.
+Regarding the sound events, there's a file called `Sound_Events_and_Parameters.md` which should cover all the currently available sound events.